syncfusion-content/angularjs-docs/angularjs/Splitter/Keyboard-Navigation.md

 {% endhighlight %}

-To control the focus key by using keycode of “altkey” and “j” key in document key down function.
+To control the focus key by using keyCode of “altKey” and “j” key in document key down function.
 Declare the keydown function in script section.

 {% highlight javascript %}